-The Call Valuation Dates (including the Final Valuation Date) and the Maturity Date are subject to postponement in certain circumstances, as described under "Reference Assets-Least or Best Performing Reference Asset-Scheduled Trading Days and Market Disruption Events for Securities Linked to the Reference Asset with the Lowest or Highest Return in a Group of Two or More Equity Securities, Exchange-Traded Funds and/or Indices of Equity Securities" and "Terms of the Notes-Payment Dates" in the accompanying prospectus supplement.
+The scheduled Observation Dates (including the Final Valuation Date), the Contingent Coupon Payment Dates and the Maturity Date are subject to postponement in certain circumstances, as described under "Reference Assets-Least or Best Performing Reference Asset-Scheduled Trading Days and Market Disruption Events for Securities Linked to the Reference Asset with the Lowest or Highest Return in a Group of Two or More Equity Securities, Exchange-Traded Funds and/or Indices of Equity Securities" and "Terms of the Notes-Payment Dates" in the accompanying prospectus supplement.

-In addition, the Reference Assets and the Notes are subject to adjustment by the Calculation Agent under certain circumstances, as described under "Reference Assets-Exchange-Traded Funds-Adjustments Relating to Securities with an Exchange-Traded Fund as a Reference Asset" and "Reference Assets-Indices-Adjustments Relating to Securities with an Index as a Reference Asset" in each case in the accompanying prospectus supplement.
+In addition, the Reference Assets and the Notes are subject to adjustment by the Calculation Agent under certain circumstances, as described under "Reference Assets-Indices-Adjustments Relating to Securities with an Index as a Reference Asset" and "Reference Assets-Exchange-Traded Funds-Adjustments Relating to Securities with an Exchange-Traded Fund as a Reference Asset" in each case in the accompanying prospectus supplement.